Rheumatoid factor (RF) levels above a normal range can indicate autoimmune conditions, such as rheumatoid arthritis.

 Rheumatoid factor (RF) is an immune system protein that attacks healthy cells in the body.
-High RF levels in the blood can indicate an autoimmune condition, such as rheumatoid arthritis.
+An RF test is a blood test that can help diagnose rheumatoid arthritis.

 While high RF levels can indicate rheumatoid arthritis, this is only one aspect of a full diagnosis.
 High RF levels can also occur in people with other conditions and those without diagnosable health issues.

 This article discusses RF testing, normal RF ranges, and what abnormal levels mean.

 RF is an autoantibody, which is a type of protein that the immune system produces.

 In people with autoimmune conditions, the immune system mistakes healthy cells for foreign bodies and typically creates higher levels of antibodies, such as RF, to attack these cells.

 Higher levels of RF in the body can indicate that there is some level of autoimmune activity happening, which in turn, can point to the presence of an underlying condition.

 As a result, an RF test is one test that doctors use to help diagnose autoimmune conditions.